 - 1. Recordings of consultations should be handled with the same level of security as patient record files. - 2.
 Storage of Data must be in compliance with Data protection and Medical Council Guidelines.
-Data in transfer from the training practice to training scheme (day release) must be digitally encrypted. - 3.
+Data in transfer from the training practice to training scheme (day release) must only be undertaken using the secure media transfer site. - 3.
 Training Practice must accept that there is an inherent risk of breach of confidentiality once any patient consultation is recorded and strategically implement procedures to minimize risk of breach of confidentiality. - 4.
-Training practices to have a secure location for storage of camera at all times when not in use. - 5.
+Training practices must have a secure location for storage of camera at all times when not in use. - 5.
 The Trainer is responsible for the security of the camera while in use in the training practice. - 6.
 Video cameras to be used only for the recording of consultations and not for the continued storage of recorded consultations. - 7.
-The Trainer is personally responsible for erasure of recorded consultations and the recording of same both in patients file and practice log.
+The Trainer is responsible for erasure of recorded consultations and the recording of same both in patients file and practice log.